pbafff/DroneRTC/README.md

 Fly the drone using W and S to control thrust, i.e. altitude; A and D to control roll; and the on-screen joystick to control pitch and yaw.
 The drone is running ArduCopter in Loiter mode for easy flying.
 It is simulated in [Gazebo](http://gazebosim.org/).

-Run this container on a vm to see how well WebRTC handles latency!
+Run this container on a vm (with a GPU attached) to see how well WebRTC handles latency!
 In my own informal tests I was able to easily fly the drone from NYC while running the container on a northern Virginia Google Cloud vm.

 TODO:
 Figure out how to actually obtain and display the exact amount of latency.